 Where is Super VPN based?
 Well, I would tell you if I only knew.
 That’s because they’ve not disclosed the jurisdiction from which they operate.
 This should be enough to set off red flags.
-The only information about the company that I could find on the Google Play Store, is the address of the developer who is supposedly from Singapore.
+The only information about the company that I could find on the Google Play Store is the developer’s address, who is supposedly from Singapore.

 But I doubt that’s even real.
 Since they mention storing information in servers based in the United Kingdom and the USA, I believe they might be operating from any of these countries.
 If that’s the case, this could mean that they’re an active part of the infamous 5 eyes alliance.